Communicating over Filter-and-Forward Relay Networks with Channel Output Feedback: Introduction

 Our approach to deriving a lower bound on the feedback capacity enables us to extend the bound to any stationary auto-regressive moving average~(ARMA) noise process.
 In the process, we also suggest an alternate, but more concise, derivation of the lower bound proposed in~\cite{BrWi09}.
-We then extend the lower bound to more general relay network configurations, in particular to the ones involving multiple amplify and forward relays in parallel and series configurations.
+We then extend the lower bound to more general relay network configurations, in particular to the ones involving multiple amplify-and-forward relays in parallel and series configurations.

 One of the major advantages of the proposed lower bound is that it is achievable by a generalization of the SK scheme~\cite{Ki10}, implying a very low computational requirement at all the nodes involved, {i.e., the source, relays, and destination}.
-Additionally the SK-type scheme results in doubly exponential decay in the probability of error as a function of the blocklength used for the transmission of the source message in the absence of feedback noise.
+Additionally the SK-type scheme results in doubly exponential decay in the probability of error as a function of the blocklength used for the transmission of the source message in the absence of feedback noise. {Note that our proposed scheme is very different from the interlacing structure of the precoder at the relay node in \cite{GoYa13}.
+In an SK-like scheme, the relay transmits message in every time slot, instead of working in a half duplex mode as proposed in \cite{GoYa13} for the no feedback case.}

 Moving forward, we extend the development of the three-terminal relay channel with ideal channel output feedback to the one that involves noise in the feedback link. {Noisy feedback is a more realistic model and has been discussed for point-to-point channels with Gaussian noise~\cite{ZaDa11} and quantization noise~\cite{WiMa14, WiFa14}}.
 While a simple expression for an arbitrary blocklength transmission seems intractable, we develop a coding strategy for the case of two channel uses in the presence of additive white Gaussian noise. {The proposed strategy is optimized to increase the post-processed signal-to-noise-ratio~(SNR) at the destination.} We then analyze the impact that source-to-relay and source-to-destination noise have on the overall network performance.
 When specialized to the point-to-point link~(by turning off the relay node), we recover the result in \cite{Bu69} for noisy feedback.
 For practical implementation, the proposed coding scheme can be used as an inner code in a concatenated fashion as outlined in \cite{ZaDa11}. {While the development in \cite{ZaDa11} is for a point-to-point link, our scheme can be used for a link with relay nodes, thereby finding ready usage in applications like automatic repeat request~(ARQ) and hybrid-ARQ.
 Our formulation also differs from the one in \cite{ZaDa11} by forcing equal power constraint on each channel usage as opposed to a sum power constraint over the two channel uses.}